top of page

 Mixing together salt and yeast doesn’t hinder the rising of the dough.

 Perhaps it slows it down, but it’s easy to manage the process in order to get the usual timings.
 Leaving the dough at room temperature for longer should be enough.
+When you sink your teeth into your pizza, you will forget that you played the mad scientist before.

 Finally, there is an interesting side effect of the whole geekery I described.